hard-nett/docs/docs/cosmwasm/testnet/cosmwasm-deployment.md

 - `--label` : human-readable name for this contract in lists.
 - `--no-admin` : you must set this explicitly if you don’t want an admin.

-If you have succeeded in instantiating the contract, you can search for output `txhash` in [Osmosis Explorer](https://testnet.ping.pub/osmosis) to verify your deployment.
+If you have succeeded in instantiating the contract, you can search for output `txhash` in [Terp Network Explorer](https://testnet.ping.pub/osmosis) to verify your deployment.

 Get the contract address using the command following: